captn3m0/prometheus-act-exporter/README.md

 1.  `PROXY_SERVER`: Use a proxy server to connect to ACT.
 Use a `socks5` proxy, since ACT returns a 403 if you try to use a CONNECT proxy. `export PROXY_SERVER="socks5://10.8.0.14:1080"`
 2.  `CHROME_BIN`: Set Chrome/Chromium executable path.
 3.  `DISABLE_HEADLESS`: If set, chrome will not launch in headless mode.

+# LICENSE

+This is licensed under WTFPL.
+See COPYING file for the full text.

+The canonical URL for this project is <https://git.captnemo.in/nemo/prometheus-act-exporter>.